Spicy Skinny Margarita

 chipotle salt on a plate.

-Making the spicy skinny margarita
+Making the skinny spicy margarita

 Garnish your skinny margarita with your orange slice or lime wheel, and enjoy!
 I’d really encourage you to make and use dehydrated orange slices for this skinny margarita recipe, because they add a strong perfume of orange that would typically be provided by Cointreau.

-FAQs
+Margarita FAQs

 Who created the Tommy’s margarita?